duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ## Critical-Section Problem

-critical segement of code:
+critical segment of code:
 - process may be accessing and updating data that is shared with at least one other process
 - only one process in critical section at a time

 when a process wants to enter the critical section
 - entry section - process asks permission to enter
 - it does the critical section
-- exit section - let's eeryone know it's done
+- exit section - let's everyone know it's done
 - remainder section is the rest of the noncritical stuff

 we need to ensure the 3 following conditions